soubirdutta/eGamers/README.md

 <p>The data was collected as part of a study by Marian Sauter and Dejan Draschkow and is available for public download <a href="https://osf.io/vnbxk/">here</a>.
 The sample size of participants was ~13000. </p>

-<p>An exploratory data analysis revealed some clear correlations between negative feelings and a few of the data points :</p>
+<p>An exploratory data analysis revealed some tendencies between negative feelings and a few of the data points :</p>

 <p><b>1.
 Number of hours played :</b></p>